Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Recommendations for DNS privacy services

+We describe two classes of threats:

+* Privacy [@!RFC6973] Threats
+  * Privacy terminology, threats to privacy and mitigations are as described in Sections 3, 5 and 6 of [@!RFC6973].
+We note here that in [@!RFC6973] the threat intrusion is defined as "intrusion into one's life rather than direct intrusion into one's communications".

+* Other Threats
+  * These are threats to the users and operators of DNS privacy services that are not directly covered by [@!RFC6973].
+These may be more operational in nature such as certificate management or service availability issues.

 We describe three classes of actions that operators of DNS privacy services can take: